Orange-Dolphin/Carousel-Character-Select-for-Ikemen-GO/README.md

 ```
 p#.fp.slide.time = #;Sets how many frames the animation should slide up, down, left, or right for when moving to a different character.
 Defaults to 1(instant).
+p#.fp.slide.cursor = (1 or 0);Enables the cursor to slide with the currently hovering character after inputting to change characters, defaults to 1
 ```